stephen010x/avr-env/README.md

 ### Flash
 Run `make upload` to flash the code to the Arduino.
-Make sure to change the `port:=ttyUSB0` variable in the [makefile](/makefile) to the correct port that the arduino is identified to be on.
+Make sure to change the `port:=ttyUSB0` variable in the [makefile](/makefile) to the correct port that the Arduino is identified to be on.

 Run `make monitor` to run the [arduino-cli](https://github.com/arduino/arduino-cli) serial monitor.